Ranked! FourFourTwo's 25 best teams of the decade

 A young and exciting Germany side exceeded expectations at the 2010 World Cup, reaching the semi-finals after thrashing England and Argentina in the first two knockout rounds.
 Four years later they went one better, reaching the final and again overcoming the Argentinians to win the trophy for a fourth time.

 Older and maturer, Low’s 2014 iteration also valued possession more than the counter-attackers of four years earlier.
-Germany didn’t have everything their own way in Brazil - they flirted with elimination against Algeria in the last 16 - but were ultimately worthy winners, with their 7-1 demolition of the hosts in the last four instantly going down in World Cup history.
+Germany didn’t have everything their own way in Brazil - they flirted with elimination against Algeria in the last 16 - but were ultimately deserved champions, with their 7-1 demolition of the hosts instantly going down in World Cup history.

 15. Carlo Ancelotti's Chelsea